pallets/flask/docs/extensiondev.rst

 This documentation only touches the bare minimum for extension development.
-If you want to learn more, it's a very good idea to check out existing extensions on the `PyPI`_.
-If you feel lost there is still the `mailinglist`_ and the `Discord server`_ to get some ideas for nice looking APIs.
+If you want to learn more, it's a very good idea to check out existing extensions on `PyPI`_.
+If you feel lost there is `Discord Chat`_ or `GitHub Discussions`_ to get some ideas for nice looking APIs.
 Especially if you do something nobody before you did, it might be a very good idea to get some more input.
 This not only generates useful feedback on what people might want from an extension, but also avoids having multiple developers working in isolation on pretty much the same problem.

-Remember: good API design is hard, so introduce your project on the mailing list, and let other developers give you a helping hand with designing the API.
+Remember: good API design is hard, so introduce your project on `Discord Chat`_ or `GitHub Discussions`_, and let other developers give you a helping hand with designing the API.

 The best Flask extensions are extensions that share common idioms for the API.
 And this can only work if collaboration happens early.